tanikina/anaphora-in-dialogue/index.md

 This is a **block seminar** which means that we will have 4 introductory lectures at the beginning of the semester followed by the student presentations at the end of the semester (possibly the first week of March, TBA).
 All sessions will be in a **hybrid format**.

-Each participant will be asked to give a 30 minutes presentation on one of the papers and provide a short summary and a couple of questions for other papers that will be presented.
+Each participant will be asked to give a 30 minutes presentation on one of the papers and provide a short summary and a couple of questions for other papers from the reading list.
 The seminar also offers an opportunity to earn 7 CP (credit points) if the student submits a term paper after the presentation (only presentation gives 4 CP).

 **Registration form:** [Link to the registration form]